WomensLaw serves and supports all survivors.

 • there has been a substantial change in circumstances after the final order was issued; and

-• the change the parent is asking for is in the child’s best interest.1
+• the change you are asking for is in the child’s best interest.1

-Note: Moving may be a reason to modify a custody order.
-See What do I have to do if I want to relocate with my child?2
+Note: Moving may be a reason to modify a custody order.2 See What do I have to do if I want to move with my child? for more information.

-If you file to modify your order because you and the other parent disagree about the custody arrangement, the judge can require you both to participate in mediation to work out your differences.
+If you and the other parent can’t agree about the custody arrangement, the judge can require you both to go to mediation.
 However, the judge cannot require mediation if s/he believes that:

 • there is a history of domestic abuse; or